open-pioneer/trails-openlayers-base-packages/.changeset/slimy-mails-whisper.md

 "@open-pioneer/map": patch
 ---

-Added configuration option to fetch WMS capabilities
+Added a configuration option to disable fetching of WMS service capabilities.